USEPA/e-manifest/docs/src/Intro/the-manifest.md

 ## Electronic Manifests

 An Electronic manifest is the electronic format of the uniform hazardous waste manifest obtained and completed through the e-Manifest system.
 It is the legal equivalent.
-At the time of writing, all electronic manifest use the letters "ELC" as the suffix to their manifest tracking number.
+All electronic manifest use the letters "ELC" as the suffix to their manifest tracking number.

-Arguably the easiest way to visualize an electronic manifest is [JSON](https://www.json.org/json-en.html) encoded.
+Electronic manifests can be JSON encoded, contain all the information of a paper manifest, and have the added benefit of being able to contain additional information that is not possible on a paper manifest.

 <details>